Horton General Hospital

 On 3 October 2016, contingency plans were put in place by OUHFT to turn the consultant-led maternity department at the Horton into a midwife led unit.
 The downgrade of the unit came about following the failure of the OUHFT to recruit enough middle-grade obstetric doctors to vacant positions.

-In recent months Victoria has met with members of the OUHFT board, patient groups, Horton staff and remains an active member of the cross-party campaign to help retain the hospital’s services.
-In Parliament, Victoria has been working closely with local MPs and asked a Question to the Prime Minister about the changes to the Horton maternity unit.
-She made a speech about the Horton during Baby Loss Awareness week and presented a Ten Minute Rule Bill to the House of Commons on the importance of including local people in NHS decisions.
-The National Health Service Provision (Local Consultation) Bill was a direct response to events over the summer at the hospital, which saw the downgrade of the maternity unit to a midwife-only service with no public consultation.
+Over the past year, Victoria has met with members of the OUHFT board, patient groups, Horton staff and remains an active member of the cross-party campaign to help retain the hospital’s services.
+In Parliament, Victoria has been working closely with local MPs and asked questions to the Prime Minister about the changes to the Horton maternity unit and recruitment.
+She made speeches about the Horton during Baby Loss Awareness week, in the Chamber after the 2015 election and presented a Ten Minute Rule Bill to the House of Commons on the importance of including local people in NHS decisions.
+The National Health Service Provision (Local Consultation) Bill was a direct response to events over the summer of 2016 at the hospital, which saw the downgrade of the maternity unit to a midwife-only service with no public consultation.

 News from the campaign: